rse-verification/VerNFR/README.md

 ### Check outgoing calls (-nfr-check-calls)
 Checks that all outgoing calls to other modules are defined as allowed in the interface specification.
 Emits a warning if this is the case.
+The checks are implemented for call instructions, and local initialisations with function calls.
 Does not emit warning if the function has local (static) storage.

 ### Check entry (-nfr-entry-check)